 as it is not strong enough.
 Still, we will only use a 3-ply corrugated carton as an inner carton—a normal 3-ply corrugated carton and handle about 4 to 15 kilos or 8 to 33 pounds.

 5-Ply Corrugated Carton

 This is one of the most common cartons used to export goods.
-The 5-ply corrugated cartons are economical, plus they are strong and can handle a lot of weight and handling.
+The 5-ply corrugated cartons are economical and strong and can handle a lot of weight and handling.

 7-Ply Corrugated Carton

 A 7-ply corrugated carton would have 3 layers of flutes between 4 linear boards This carton has one extra row of flutes and linear boards from a 5-ply carton.

 7-ply cartons should be used to pack items such as very heavy furniture, metal parts, or items that require a very strong carton.